 If you’re one of the many Americans who don’t have significant savings, overtapping credit cards could be an easy trap to fall into, especially if it’s not possible to borrow from friends or family or cut back on spending.

-“You have to build your savings first before concentrating on debt,” says Steve Repak, CFP and author of “6 Week Money Challenge.”
+“You have to build your savings first before concentrating on debt,” says Steve Repak, a certified financial planner and the author of “6 Week Money Challenge.”

 He suggests building your short-term savings to at least $500 while making only the minimum payments on your existing credit cards before you start concentrating on your debts.
 That way, you can tap your savings instead of swiping your credit card if you have an unexpected expense.